kylegontjes/snpkit/README.md

 **3. index:** a reference genome index name as specified in a config file.
 For example; if you have set the reference genome path in config file as shown below, then the required value for command line argument -index would be -index KPNIH1

+NOTE: The index_name must correspond to the fasta name
 ```
 [KPNIH1]
 # path to the reference genome fasta file.